callelito/DEMO_Jenkins_PlatformIO/README.md

 So this picture shows the overall pipeline we will be using.

 1. First Some Action trigger a GitHub webhook
-2. Jenkins Recives Webhook and starts the pipeline
+2. Jenkins Receives Webhook and starts the pipeline
     1. Build
          * Send `pio remote` command to the Build Server
     2. Software Test